opentable/slate/source/index.md

 Welcome to the [OpenTable](http://www.opentable.com) Developer's Guide.
 This guide is will show you how to integrate with OpenTable's APIs to manage your restaurants, reservations, and inventory.

-# Development Basics
+# Getting Started

+## Overview

+Integration with the OpenTable Partner API involves following steps:

+1. Obtain a a client id and client secret that are used for authorization.
+2. Register a restaurant to provide required metadata and a callback.
+This will create a restaurant profile in [www.opentable.com] (www.opentable.com) search results.
+3. Publish your seating availability.
+This will enable diners to find available tables on [www.opentable.com] (www.opentable.com).
+4. Accept booking requests from OpenTable.

 ## Payloads and Protocols

-### SECURITY
+### Security

-> Include the OAuth token issued to you using the HTTP Authorization header (https://tools.ietf.org/html/rfc6750)
+OpenTable uses OAuth 2.0 as the primary authorization mechanism.
+This means that an access token must be obtained and submitted with all requests.
+See [Authorization](#authorization) section for more details.

 OpenTable's Network Partner APIs can only be accessed via **HTTPS**.
-This applies to all of the environments; integration, pre-production, and production.
+This applies to all environments.

-OpenTable uses OAuth 2.0 as the primary security mechanism.
-This means that a token must be obtained at the start of a session and used in all subsequent calls.
-For all requests tokens tokens are sent to the API server in the **Authorization** header ((https://tools.ietf.org/html/rfc6750)).

-### CONTENT NEGOTIATION
+### Content Negotiation

 Data is sent and received in JSON format unless otherwise specified in this documentation.
 Clients should specify **application/json** in the **Accept** header for all requests to the server.

-### COMPRESSION
+### Compression

 OpenTable's Partner Network APIs support LZ4 encoding.
 Client application should specify **lz4** via the **Accept-Encoding** HTTP header whenever possible.